Import & change map data

-- Single-address field - You can define the street, city, state, country, and zip code in a single field.
-For example, a single field with the column label of 'address' might have the following value:
+- Single-address field: You can define the street, city, state, country, and zip code in a single field.

-123 Easy Street, San Jose, CA, 95330 Multiple address fields - You can also define street, city, state, country, and zip code in multiple fields.
-In this case, a field with a column label of 'street' would have as its value:
+- Multiple address fields: You can also define street, city, state, country, and zip code in multiple fields.

-- Partial address default values - Because some of your points might have only partial addresses, you can use the data import wizard to define default values for missing fields, such as state or zip code.
+- Partial address default values: If some of your points have partial addresses, you can use the data import wizard to define default values for missing fields, such as state or zip code.

-- In Google Earth, click File > Import.
+- Open Google Earth.
+Then, click File Import.

 - Browse to the location of the the sample file and select it.
-Click Open.
+Then, click Open.
 The Data Import Wizard appears.
-Note that this wizard only appears when you import addresses.

 - Choose the following options:

 - Click Next.
-Check "This data does not contain latitude/longitude information."
+Next to "This data does not contain latitude/longitude information," check the box.